mattbber/LBXconsulting-project/README.md

 # Data_cleaning
 - This file shows how the data was cleaned ready for analysis

+# Analysis

 The complete project - this shows how data was analysed and visualised to suggest changes to the client

-# Analysis

 # Report

+This report serves as a comprhensive insghts from our analysis was written and marked by the university, detailing the analytics problem, our solution, our technical development throughout the project and our effective teamwork.

 # Presentation

 # License